jeremytammik/WinTooltip/README.md

 please refer to The Building Coder topic group on [`Idling` and external events for modeless access and driving Revit from outside](http://thebuildingcoder.typepad.com/blog/about-the-author.html#5.28).

-In its current form, WinCoords for Revit 2017 is still just a flat migration of the original Revit 2013 implementation with all its flaws, just as a proof of concept, and not suitable for production use.
+In its current form, WinTooltip for Revit 2017 is still just a flat migration of the original Revit 2013 implementation with all its flaws, just as a proof of concept, and not suitable for production use.

 ## Author